k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/07_get_task_execution_reports_APIs.md

 <p>Yes</p>
 </td>
 <td style="width: 516.284px;">
-<p>Populate this parameter by 'ALL' to get a summary execution report on the execution.
+<p>Populates this parameter by 'ALL' to get a summary execution report on the execution.
 This report includes all the related task's LUs.</p>
 </td>
 </tr>
 </tbody>